 Where did you find the help or advice you needed when setting up?

-My very first client was the founder of a West Midlands-based PA network and also ran his own sales consultancy business in the events and hospitality industry.
+My very first client was the founder of a West Midlands-based PA network.
+He also ran his own sales consultancy business in the events and hospitality industry.

-I called him and said that I was looking to become a VA and wondered if I could join the network in a voluntary capacity so that I could start networking and take part in the events etc.
+I called him and said that I was looking to become a VA and wondered if I could join the network in a voluntary capacity so that I could start networking and take part in events, etc.

 In a spontaneous turn of events, he explained that he was looking for a VA and would love to trial my support for a few months.
 I worked with him for a year until I moved on to other client work.